microsoft/vscode-docs/release-notes/latest.md

 Since C# support in VS Code has been turned into an optional install, we have done the same with the Mono debugger.
 The Mono debugger has now become ['Mono Debug'](https://marketplace.visualstudio.com/items?itemName=ms-vscode.mono-debug) on the Visual Studio Marketplace.

-You can either install Mono Debug with the VS Code **Extensions: Install Extension** command or if you already have a Mono based project with a mono launch configuration simply by starting a debug session.
-VS Code will then suggest to download and install Mono Debug automatically:
+You can either install the **Mono Debug** extension with the VS Code **Extensions: Install Extension** command or if you already have a Mono based project with a `mono` launch configuration, simply by starting a debug session.
+VS Code will then suggest to download and install **Mono Debug** automatically:

 ![install-mono-debug-help](images/February/mono-debug-install.png)